jhallen/vivado_setup/README.md

 * Check in only the application project source code plus the Eclipse project files for it.
 Leave out the BSP project and hardware wrapper project.

 * On a fresh clone, you need to rebuild the BSP project that the application project wants to reference.
-Mainly this means that you have to remember to use the name it expects (usually "foo_bsp" for an application called "foo").
+Mainly this means that you have to remember to use the name it expects (usually "fred_bsp" for an application called "fred").

 The directory structure will look like this:

-    example_fpga/
+    quicktest1/
         rebuild.tcl   - TCL script created by Vivado.
 Checked in. rtl/          - Your Verilog (or VHDL) source code.
 All checked in. cons/         - Your constraint files.
 All checked in.